-This macro atomically locks two drawables at the same time.
+Purpose This macro atomically locks two drawables at the same time.
 It should be used when the client will be accessing two drawables in a rendering operation.
 An example of such an operation is a copy from the source drawable to the destination drawable. dgasrc must not be the same as dgadst.
 Furthermore, it is required that at least one of dgasrc or dgadst be a pixmap drawable.
 No failure status is returned if either of these conditions fails.
 For this macro, there are two current lock subjects, one for each Dga_drawable.

-The current lock subject is the drawable (window, pixmap, or multibuffer) to which subsequent DGA inquiry routines executed within the lock apply.
+Results The current lock subject is the drawable to which subsequent DGA inquiry routines executed within the lock apply.
+Locks nest correctly.
+If DGA_DRAW_LOCK_SRC_AND_DST has been called multiple times without an intervening unlock, DGA_DRAW_UNLOCK_SRC_AND_DST must be called the same number of times before the drawables are unlocked.
+Arguments bufIndex should be -1.
+When using this macro, make sure you call DGA_DRAW_MODIF for both dgasrc and dgadst, to synchronize with any changes that have occurred to either drawable.